+If the UE supports slice-based N3IWF selection, the UE shall set the SBNS bit to "Slice-based N3IWF selection supported" in the 5GMM capability IE of the REGISTRATION REQUEST message.

+If the UE supports slice-based TNGF selection, the UE shall set the SBTS bit to "Slice-based TNGF selection supported" in the 5GMM capability IE of the REGISTRATION REQUEST message.

+5.5.1.2.2.5.24 Event notification (support indication only)

 If the UE supports event notification, the UE shall set the EventNotification bit to "Event notification supported" in the 5GMM capability IE of the REGISTRATION REQUEST message.

+5.5.1.2.2.5.25 SNPN (support indications only)

 If the UE supports access to an SNPN using credentials from a credentials holder and: